untoldengine/UntoldEngine/README.md

 ![untoldeditor-image-1](/docs/images/editor-highlight-1.png)

+Note, you still need the engine as a dependency in your project.
+The editor is only used for composing scenes.

 ---

 ## 🧱 Core Direction

 Untold Engine is built around three focused goals:

-- **Large Scene Rendering** — LOD, geometry streaming, static batching, and memory-aware systems for large datasets, with continued improvements each release.
+- **Spatial Engine First** — Designed for spatial computing applications.
+LOD, geometry streaming, and static batching exist to support large, real-world-scale environments where presence and performance both matter.

 - **XR / visionOS Support** — Spatial input, AR workflows, and Vision Pro support are functional today and expanding with each release.